isayani/cocktail-music-generator/README.md

 - Third-party server-side API calls.

-- Uses modal to prompt user input
+- Use modal to prompt user input

 - Interactive with user input